Ana in her business

-Our fifth report will consist on Victor’s story, one of our credit beneficiaries.
-We would like to tell you about him, his life, how and why he started his business, how the project you have supported have impacted his life and his business and what are his plans going forward.
+Our sixth report will consist on Ana’s story, one of our credit beneficiaries.
+We would like to tell you about her, her life, how and why she started her business, how the project you have supported have impacted her life and her business and what are her plans going forward.

 ¿When, how and why did the business started?